Kite Pharma: Business history

+In September 2024, Kite Pharma announced it would sell its 50% stake in the joint venture to Fosun Pharmaceutical for $27 million.

 Allogene Therapeutics

 Following the sale of Kite to Gilead, Kite's founders and its CMO struck a deal in February 2018 with Pfizer to develop CAR-T therapeutics, leading to the creation of Allogene Therapeutics.
 The three former Kite executives subsequently hired into Allogene a number of people who left Kite after its sale.
 The notion behind Allogene was to create a 'next generation CAR-T' which was not tailored to a single individual, as YESCARTA was, but rather could be used in multiple patients, an allogeneic CAR-T. Pfizer received a 25% stake in Allogene and two seats on the company's board, while Allogene received rights to sixteen pre-clinical CAR-T assets and one Phase 1 allogeneic CAR-T clinical asset.
 Allogene's Series A funding was US$300 million, including Texas Pacific Group, University of California, Two River—and even Gilead as participants, among others.
 In October 2019, Allogene's initial public offering netted US$324 million and a capital valuation of US$3 billion.